Graduate Student Policies

-Students who are on probation cannot be offered an "INC" grade.
-In addition, any "NGR" grade entered into the record for a student on probation must be converted into a regular grade by the end of the first week of the quarter in which the student is next back in school and not at the end of that quarter, as is in the case for all other students.
+Students who are on probation or planning to graduate cannot be offered an “INC” grade.
+Instead, the grade of “NGR” or No Grade Reported should be awarded temporarily to be converted into a regular grade by the end of the first week of the following quarter and not at the end of that quarter, as is in the case for all other students.

 The Audit Option provides students the opportunity of attending a course, that carries no credit and no standard letter grade.
 Participation in the course will be evidenced by the "AUD" grade designation on the transcript.
 The "AUD" grade designation does not affect a student's GPA.
 The Audit designation must be added by the end of the drop/add period.